cheuklau/trading-post/README.md

 - Visit `http://0.0.0.0.xip.io:5000/` from your browser

 Note that [xip](xip.io) is a domain name that provides wildcard DNS for any IP.
 This allows testing on the local network.

+## CircleCI Integration

+This project is set up with CircleCI.
+Contributions will automatically be picked up by CircleCI and built into an AMI using Packer based on the operations [repo](https://github.com/cheuklau/trading-post-ops).
+The AWS secret and access keys required for Packer to build the AMI are stored in CircleCI as a secret environment variable.